Industrial Water Survey (IWS)

 View the Questionnaire(s) and reporting guide(s).

-Statistical imputation is used for partial response records.
-Five methods of imputations were used for the Industrial Water Survey: Deterministic imputation (only one possible value for the field to impute), historical imputation, imputation by ratio, donor imputation (using a "nearest neighbour" approach to find a valid record that is most similar to the record requiring imputation) and manual imputation.
+Statistical imputation was used for partial response records.
+Five methods of imputation were used for the Industrial Water Survey: Deterministic imputation (only one possible value for the field to impute), historical imputation, imputation by ratio, donor imputation (using a "nearest neighbour" approach to find a valid record that is most similar to the record requiring imputation) and manual imputation.
 Ratios were calculated and donors were selected for imputation purposes based on the same or closest industry group within specified geographic areas.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.

 Sampling errors arise from the fact that the information obtained from a sample of the population is applied to the entire population.
-The sampling method as well as the estimation method, the sample size and the variability associated to each measured variable determine the sampling error.
-A possible measure of sampling errors is the coefficient of variation (CV).
-It represents the proportion of the estimate that comes from the variability associated to it.
-For the Industrial Water Survey, CVs were calculated for the major variables and are indicated on the data tables.
-This information is available in the Statistics Canada publication entitled "Industrial Water Use, 2009" (catalogue number 16-401-X), accessible through the 'Publications' link in the side bar menu at the upper left of this screen (scroll up to view).
+The sampling method as well as the estimation method, the sample size, and the variability associated to each measured variable determine the sampling error.
+Typically the sampling error is measured by the expected variability of the estimate from the true value, expressed as a percentage of the estimate.
+This measure is referred to as the coefficient of variation (CV) or the standard deviation.
+Coefficients of variation of the final estimates were computed for the Industrial Water Survey and are indicated on the statistical tables.

 - Date modified: